Strand on the Green

 Owner Paul Hyman is well respected for his environmental work in the area.
 Paul is at the centre of the campaign to clean up the River Thames, urging pubs to stop using plastic straws and single use plastic beakers because every day he sees the ‘River of Trash’ which results.
 65% rubbish taken out of the Thames is food and drink packaging.

 Paul organizes paddleboarding clean-up sessions on the Thames and in London’s canals, which he tells me have become popular with City types ticking the Corporate Social Responsibility box.
 You can read more about Paul’s work here.
+Active 260 is a member of The Chiswick Calendar’s Club Card scheme, offering a discount on paddleboarding sessions to Club Card holders.

 In September each year the Thames Tidefest is held at Strand on the Green to highlight and celebrate the recreational importance of the Thames Tideway to Londoners.
 Part of the wider Totally Thames festival, punters can expect to take part in anything from mudlarking to kayaking to watching live music.